Security and privacy

 | User encryption | Especially sensitive information, protected with your own key |

-| Local protection | Secrets on your device and app lock |
+| Local protection | Secrets on the device and app lock |

-Where everything lives
+Where each thing lives

 Authentication